Skip to main content

 The home games were played on Graham field, and fans who came to watch either sat on the ground or car fenders because there were no bleachers.

-The late Harris Cheatman, long-time postman in Culleoka, recalled that the coach, Mr. Percy Priest, had never played football and knew very little about the game.
+The late Harris Cheatham, long-time postman in Culleoka, recalled that the coach, Mr. Percy Priest, had never played football and knew very little about the game.
 He bought a mail order book on football and used plays from it.

 The 1926 "Flashlight" records another undefeated season in 1926.
 The team trained every day, rain or shine.
 In seven games, their goal line was crossed only once by Cedar Hill.
 Culleoka scored 154 points that year and allowed their opponents only six.

-Culleoka's First Football Team 1924-1925
+Culleoka's First Football Team 1924-1925 Culleoka School 1927 Baseball Team

-Culleoka's First Football Team 1924-1925
+Culleoka's First Football Team 1924-1925 Culleoka School 1927 Baseball Team

-1929 article about football team win
+1929 article about football team win 1974 Girl's Basketball Team

-1929 article about football team win
+1929 article about football team win 1974 Girl's Basketball Team

 The mothers of the community often cooked lunch for the students and faculty and brought it to school each day.
 Because there was no cafeteria, lunches were usually eaten outside.
 Eventually a small cafeteria was built adjacent to the school, and this building later became a science laboratory.